 What is your preferred work environment?

-This question is asked to find whether you are a suitable choice for the company.
-It is necessary to be aware of the corporate culture of the company, you are interviewing for so that you can give an answer that matches it.
+This question is asked to find out whether you are a suitable choice for the company.
+It is necessary to be aware of the corporate culture of the company you are interviewing for so that you can give an answer that matches it.

 Have you ever faced a work situation where you felt like you are doing something unethical?

 It is good to answer the question with specifics.
 No employers want to hear that you think it is ok to be unethical.
 You can share anecdotes with your answer.
 It will enhance the comfort level of the company and increase the chances of getting hired.

 The question can be asked in various ways.
 Sometimes the salary is discussed during the first interview.
 Make sure that you are prepared for the question.
 Find out the average salary for your location, experience, and skills.
 Always remember the benefits and perks that are important to you during salary negotiation.

 If selected, what will you do during your first year to establish yourself?

 Such queries are common in second interview questions.
 To answer this question properly, you will have to do in-depth research about the company.
 It will show you can make an immediate impact on the company.

 Practicing and preparing for possible questions is helpful in successfully giving a follow-up interview.
 Apart from preparing for questions, here are some other things you can do:

 - The second meeting offers an opportunity to tie up loose ends.
 If there was a question you feel you did not answer fully, or any topic you were not able to discuss, it is your opportunity to do so